digitalutsc/site_watch/docs/writing-test-data.md

     This is normal, and you can safely discard it.

-!!! warning
-    If your page has links to specific pages (such as LinkedIn), this test will fail as Selenium is not authorized to access those pages.
-As of yet, there is no known workaround for this issue.

 ### `permalink_redirect_test`:
 This test checks to see if the ARK resolver correctly redirects the permalink on a collection page to the correct location.
 It requires the expected redirect URL to be passed as input.
 The test will then visit the collection page in a browser and check to see if the permalink redirects to the expected URL.
 Here is a sample test row for this test type:
 ```csv